 The JS world moves quickly.
 New web tools are adopted faster than new Spidermans (men?) are produced.
-One second, it's AngularJS/RequireJS/Grunt.
-The next, it's React/Browserify/Gulp.
-Who knows, by tomorrow we could have some new shiny thing called McRib/Modulus/Chug.
+One second, people are talking about AngularJS, RequireJS, and Grunt.
+The next, it's React, Browserify, and Gulp.
+Who knows, by tomorrow we could have some new shiny things called McRib, Modulus, or Chug.
 But the new workflows that come along never fail to keep development interesting and never fail to make our lives easier.
 Kay, it's time to freshen up.
 Let us answer: what is so streets-ahead about these new web technologies?»

 One muggy evening in a dimly-lit garage.
 The sun had expired, and everything began to lose their supplied illumination.
 I saw my dear friend, Chicken, starting at me from the couch.
 A shipment had come in a few weeks ago, a second radio receiver for a wireless camera flash.
 I had two strobes (or flashes), two receivers, a camera and a trigger, a model, and darkness.
 It was time to do a brief experiment lighting a subject with two off-camera strobes.